 - Cloud Armor – DDoS protection at layer 3 and 4 (similar to AWS Shield), and web application firewall (WAF).
 This protects Internet-facing web applications against attacks, providing ingress security.

-- GCP Firewall – stateful firewall and ACLs (similar to AWS Security Groups) that allow traffic on customer opened ports and approved GCP resources.
-This serves as a basic segmentation mechanism for ingress, east-west and egress.
-It does not actually inspect the content of the traffic to determine good versus malicious traffic, or for sensitive data.
+- GCP Firewall – stateful firewall and ACLs (similar to AWS Security Groups) that allow traffic on customer-opened ports and approved GCP resources.
+This serves as a basic segmentation mechanism for ingress, east-west, and egress.
+It does not actually inspect the content of the traffic to determine good versus malicious traffic or sensitive data.
 GCP network endpoint groups (NEG) provide the same IP and port-based protections for container and backend services.